-Diagnosis and Main Criteria for Inclusion: Eligible subjects were males or nonpregnant/nonlactating females of 18 years of age, with chronic genotype 2 HCV infection, were HCV treatment naive or treatment experienced, and had documentation of the presence or absence of cirrhosis.
+Diagnosis and Main Criteria for Inclusion: Eligible subjects were males or nonpregnant/nonlactating females 18 years of age, with chronic genotype 3 HCV infection, who were treatment-naive or treatment-experienced, and had documentation of the presence or absence of cirrhosis.

-Duration of Treatment: Treatment duration was 12 weeks, with up to 24 weeks of posttreatment follow-up.
+Duration of Treatment: Treatment duration was 12 weeks for the SOF/VEL 12 Week group (Group 1) and 24 weeks for the SOF+RBV 24 Week group (Group 2), with up to 24 weeks of posttreatment follow-up for both groups.

-Test Product, Dose, Mode of Administration, and Batch No.:
+Test Product, Dose, Mode of Administration, and Lot No.: